cloudflare/workers-sdk/.changeset/nice-pants-wash.md

 ---
-"workers-playground": patch
+"workers-playground": minor
 ---

-Prefix HTTP headers sent by the playground with `cf-ew-raw-`
+feat: Prefix HTTP headers sent by the playground with `cf-ew-raw-`